wildfish/django-dashboards/docs/dashboards/howto/chart_serializers.rst

         chart_example_defer = Chart(defer=ExampleChartSerializer)
     ...

-Serializers automatically fetch and convert data into a format which can be rendered by the chart component.
+Serializers automatically fetch and convert data into a format which can be rendered by the Chart component.

 Creating a Chart Serializer
 ++++++++++++++++++++++++++++

-To create a Chart Serializer all you need to do is: inherit from ``ChartSerializer``, define your data and implement a ``to_fig`` method.
+To create a Chart Serializer all you need to do is: subclass ``ChartSerializer``, define your data and implement a ``to_fig`` method.

 Data